 Eleven people found sleeping rough were referred to housing associations and substance abuse organisations too.

-The force has also raised £120 for the city's 12 legitimate Big Issue sellers from the sale of unclaimed lost property.'Hand up'
+The force has also raised £120 for the city's 12 legitimate Big Issue sellers from the sale of unclaimed lost property.

 It has used the money to buy extra copies of the Big Issue to give to each seller, increasing their potential to make a small profit.